jeyeverett/gridsome-vue/content/blog/javascript-development/how-to-learn-javascript-in-2022.md

 Another great way to get involved in the community is by contributing to open source projects.
 This can be anything from fixing typos, to adding new features.
 Open source projects are always looking for contributors and it's a great way to learn more about the language and help out the community.

-If you're looking for a place to start contributing, check out the "Awesome for Beginners" repository on GitHub.
+If you're looking for a place to start contributing, check out the [Awesome for Beginners](https://github.com/MunGell/awesome-for-beginners) repository on GitHub.

-## 9. Experiment with different technologies and frameworks
+## 8. Experiment with different technologies and frameworks

 JavaScript is a very versatile language and can be used for more than just frontend web development.
 This means that you'll likely come across different technologies and frameworks that use JavaScript.